Baby Carriers & Slings

 11. Retention, Assignment

-13. Applicable Law, Jurisdiction
+13. Applicable Law, Place of Jurisdiction

 2) Conclusion of Contract